-‘General Hospital’ Spoilers: Nina Hires Hottie To Seduce Peter – Leaked Script Shows Scheme To Save Maxie
+‘General Hospital’ Spoilers: Nina Hires Hottie To Seduce Peter — Leaked Script Shows Scheme To Save Maxie

 An audition script leaked showing some of the action as Rachelle Goulding debuts as Riley, Monday, April 23, on General Hospital.
 Spoilers from the leak show that Nina and Riley know each other from Crimson and it seems Goulding will play a gorgeous supermodel.
 This fits since she’s a Sports Illustrated bathing suit babe who dated Gossip Girl hunk Chase Crawford.
 The script that leaked calls Nina by the name “Nancy” — and she tells Riley about her chance to meet sexy COO “Frank North” which is the substitute name for Peter.

 It seems that Nina will point her supermodel pal at Peter trying to distract him from Maxie.
 Even if Peter doesn’t fall for the exotic beauty, if Nina can orchestrate it so that Maxie walks in on him in a compromising position with another woman, it might get Maxie to back away from him.
-It might not work though because spoilers from this week’s Soap Digest promise the week of April 30, Peter is unfazed, perhaps by the temptation offered by Riley.
+It might not work though because spoilers from this week’s Soap Digest for the week of April 30 reveal that Peter is unfazed, perhaps by the temptation offered by Riley.
 Later that week, Maxie seeks him out.

 What do you think?
 Will Nina convince Maxie to cut Peter out of her life?
 How much longer can Peter keep his true identity hidden?
-Check out the latest news on Maurice Benard’s personal family tragedy, plus Franco pleads forgiveness from Sam and Jason, and Laura Wright’s big leak about Friz baby news!
+Check out the latest news on Maurice Benard’s personal family tragedy and Laura Wright’s big leak about Friz baby news, plus Franco pleads forgiveness from Sam and Jason!
 Watch ABC weekdays for new GH episodes and check back soon for more General Hospital spoilers.